bytehub-ai/bytehub/README.md

 )
 ```

-To connect to ByteHub Cloud, use:
+To connect to ByteHub Cloud, first [register for an account](https://www.bytehub.ai/feature-store/request-access), then use:

 ```python
 fs = bh.FeatureStore("https://api.bytehub.ai")